soumyabrataroy/Recmmender_system/README.md

 # Recommender_system

-This Python code implements a customer-item based collaborative filtering recommendation system for an e-commerce website.
+This Python code implements a customer user based and item based collaborative filtering recommendation system for an e-commerce website.
 It uses data from a CSV file containing customer IDs, product IDs (StockCode), and quantities purchased (Quantity).

 1. **Data Loading and Cleaning**: